Channelislanders/web_application/README.md

 pip install shiny
 ```

+The web application itself is hosued within the `app.py` document in the `myapp` folder.

 **Features:**

 The user is recommended to navigate through each tab within the application in the following order: